cyberjack256/pageant-ssh-wsl2/README.md

 ln -s $windows_destination $linux_destination
 ```

-2. Add one of the following to your shell configuration (for e.g. `.bashrc` or `.zshrc`).
+2. Add the following to your shell configuration (for e.g. `.bashrc` or `.zshrc`).
 For advanced configurations consult the documentation of your shell.

 #### Bash/Zsh